Randle leads Knicks past Hornets in OT, tie Atlanta for 4th

 New York scored seven straight points to go up 104-101 on Randle’s jumper.
 Charlotte’s Terry Rozier made a free throw with 2:09 left and had a layup with 37 seconds remaining that made it 104-all.

-Randle put the Knicks ahead in overtime 106-104 with a pair of free throws and then assisted on the next three baskets during 9-0 run, setting up Alec Burks’ layup with 1:31 left in the extra period that made it 112-106.
+Randle put the Knicks ahead in overtime 106-104 with a pair of free throws and set up all of New York’s five baskets, including three during 9-0 run, connecting with Alec Burks’ layup with 1:31 left in the extra period that made it 112- 106.

+Charlotte can lock the eighth spot in the Eastern Conference with a win at Washington on Sunday.

 TIP-INS

-Hornets: Cody Zeller had a double-double with 10 points and 11 rebounds … Jalen McDaniel chipped in 15 points and 10 rebounds.
+Hornets: Cody Zeller had a double-double with 10 points and 11 rebounds… Jalen McDaniel chipped in 15 points and 10 rebounds.

 Knicks: Derrick Rose had 15 points in 25 minutes after missing his previous game with a sore ankle.